Creighton Bluejays baseball: 1991 College World Series

 Creighton made its sole appearance in the College World Series in 1991; the Jays advanced to the CWS by defeating the Hawaii Rainbows 15–8 in finals of the West I Regional in Los Angeles.
 Prior to the victory over Hawaii, the Jays swept the four-game regional by beating Pepperdine, Minnesota, and host USC (8–7 in ten innings).

 The seventh-seeded Bluejays (49–20) opened play against the second seeded Clemson Tigers in front of then record crowd of more than 16,000 at Rosenblatt Stadium.
 The game ended with an 8–4 Creighton victory, setting up a second round match with MVC rival Wichita State.

 The Jays had finished the 1991 regular season with an overall record of 46–18, and a 16–8 record in the Missouri Valley Conference, good enough for second place behind league champion Wichita State.
 The Shockers had swept the regular season four-game series with the Jays, and had also defeated the Jays twice in the 1991 Missouri Valley Conference Baseball Tournament.

 In one of the more memorable games in College World Series history, the Shockers defeated the Jays 3–2 in 12 innings.
 With one out in the bottom of the twelfth inning Wichita State center fielder Jim Audley threw out Creighton's pinch-runner Steve Bruns at home plate in a play known to Bluejay and Shocker fans alike as "the throw."
 The game was recently ranked third in the list of the 25 greatest games in College World Series history by the Omaha World-Herald.

 The Jays bounced back to defeat Long Beach State 13–4 in an elimination game, to set up a rematch with Wichita State in the National Semifinals.
 A trip to the title game for Creighton was not to be, however, as Wichita State advanced to the National Championship game after defeating Creighton for the eighth time that season, 11–3.

 LSU defeated Wichita State 6–3 to win the 1991 NCAA Baseball National Championship.

-The Bluejays Head Coach during that memorable 1991 season, Jim Hendry, is a former General Manager of the Chicago Cubs.
+The Bluejays Head Coach during the 1991 season, Jim Hendry, is a former General Manager of the Chicago Cubs.
 Jim Hendry is also the only former Creighton Bluejay to have his number retired.
 His name and number (25) hang on the center field fence of Creighton Sports Complex.